David Cox (Marine): A Few Good Men

 Upon his exit from the Marine Corps, Cox returned to his home state of Massachusetts and eventually moved in with his girlfriend, Elaine Tinsley in the town of Natick, Massachusetts.
 For the next few years, Cox worked jobs including hauling trash and tending bar.
 He would go on to earn a two-year paralegal degree from Massachusetts Bay Community College.
 Unbeknownst to Cox, Aaron Sorkin had recently opened his play A Few Good Men on Broadway.
 Following a successful fourteen-month run, the play's rights were purchased and optioned by Castle Rock Entertainment to be made into a major motion picture, released in December 1992, directed by Rob Reiner and starring Tom Cruise, Demi Moore, Jack Nicholson, Kevin Bacon and Kevin Pollak.

-The film tells the story of U.S. Marines Lance Corporal Harold Dawson and Private First Class Louden Downey who are faced with a general court-martial for murdering fellow Marine, PFC William Santiago, during a hazing ritual at the naval base in Guantanamo Bay.
-The film follows extremely closely to Cox's real life trial, though details were changed such as having the hazed Marine die as well as Dawson and Downey ultimately being found innocent of murder though guilty of conduct unbecoming of a U.S. Marine for which they are both dishonorably discharged.
+The film tells the story of U.S. Marines Lance Corporal Harold Dawson and Private First Class Louden Downey, who are faced with a general court-martial for murdering fellow Marine, PFC William Santiago, during a hazing ritual at the naval base in Guantanamo Bay.
+The film follows extremely closely to Cox's real-life trial, though details were changed such as having the hazed Marine die, as well as Dawson and Downey ultimately being found innocent of murder, though guilty of conduct unbecoming of a U.S. Marine, for which they are both dishonorably discharged.

 Cox felt that the movie distorted the circumstances surrounding his being convicted of simple assault, though he resumed his military career after his court-martial.
 He was upset that his story had been used, details changed and now someone was making money off of the incident.
 Cox felt this not only made him look bad, but that it was a violation of his privacy and there was a lot of argument about how exactly the writers had gotten their hands on the official court-martial's transcripts.

-Five other Marines who had been involved in the incident, Kevin Palermo, Ronald Peterson Jr., Brett Bentley, Dennis Snyder and Christopher Lee Valdez, hired lawyer Gary Patterson and filed a lawsuit in Texas State Court against Castle Rock and other Hollywood companies linked to the film.
-They argued that Aaron Sorkin took the idea for the story from their real life incident, and they were seeking $10 million in damages.
-Cox was not a part of this lawsuit, though he was asked to join and was considering doing so at the time of his disappearance.
+Five other Marines who had been involved in the incident (Kevin Palermo, Ronald Peterson Jr., Brett Bentley, Dennis Snyder and Christopher Lee Valdez) hired lawyer Gary Patterson and filed a lawsuit in Texas State Court against Castle Rock and other Hollywood companies linked to the film.
+They argued that Aaron Sorkin took the idea for the story from their real-life incident, and they were seeking $10 million in damages.
+The lawsuit did not result in a successful outcome or financial compensation for the Marines.